pjb3/back-end-web-development/bewd-spring-2015.md

 [One implementation](https://gist.github.com/kylefritz/3692723f2abbdf51c685)

-##### Class #3 More events, Intro to data-modeling/data-flow, React!
+##### Class #3 More events, Intro to data-modeling
  - jQuery's factory method: Building DOM nodes vs selecting DOM nodes
  - Eventing, `.on()`, & prevent default
  - Storing objects in arrays
  - Serializing data with `JSON.stringify` and `JSON.parse`
  - `localStorage` for persistence
- - React as a "better jQuery"
- - Stores and models
- - React `render`
- - React `props`
- - React event handling

 ###### Homework
- - Build a simple todo list application in React.
+ - Build a simple todo list application w/ jQuery.
 It should:
-  - Store TODO items in an array & persist that array with local storage
+  - Store TODO items in an array & persist that array with localStorage
-  - Allow you to add & remove TODO items
+  - Allow you to add TODO items
   - Keep two pieces of state info for each todo item: `name` and `isDone`
+  - handle done/not done & delete:
+   - if an item is not done, when you click on it, make it done
+   - if an item is done, when you click on it, make it not done
+   - if an item is done, when you double click on it, delete it
  - Sign-up for these newsletters: [Status Code](http://statuscode.org/), [Node Weekly](http://nodeweekly.com/), [JavaScript Weekly](http://javascriptweekly.com/), [HTML5 Weekly](http://html5weekly.com/) and browse and read the latest one for articles that interest you.
 Post your fav (of all of them) into slack.

 ### (Tentitive below)

+##### Intro to React
+ - React as a "better jQuery"
+ - Stores and models
+ - React `render`
+ - React `props`
+ - React event handling

 ##### Class HTTP & Routing